Gem-API/Rose/README.md

 Order properties based on their sequence in the Roblox Studio properties window and leave an empty line between distinct property categories as displayed in the properties panel.

 Some properties cannot be written to, only read from.
 Do not put read-only properties in this panel because the script will fail when setting them during deserialization.
 The [Roblox API](https://create.roblox.com/docs/en-us/reference/engine) is your friend.

+The `Parent` property of all Instances is handled automatically, so please do not include it.

 Before submitting a pull request, please test your new dataset by serializing and deserializing any classes you have added or changed, making sure that every property you intended to be saved has been saved and loaded correctly.